Superfluidity

 Superfluidity is the characteristic property of a fluid with zero viscosity which therefore flows without any loss of kinetic energy.
 When stirred, a superfluid forms vortices that continue to rotate indefinitely.
 Superfluidity occurs in two isotopes of helium (helium-3 and helium-4) when they are liquefied by cooling to cryogenic temperatures.
 It is also a property of various other exotic states of matter theorized to exist in astrophysics, high-energy physics, and theories of quantum gravity.
 The semi-phenomenological theory of superfluidity was developed by Soviet theoretical physicists Lev Landau and Isaak Khalatnikov.

-Superfluidity often co-occurs with Bose–Einstein condensation, but neither phenomenon is directly related to the other; not all Bose–Einstein condensates can be regarded as superfluids, and not all superfluids are Bose–Einstein condensates.
+Superfluidity often co-occurs with Bose–Einstein condensation (BEC), but neither phenomenon is directly related to the other; not all Bose–Einstein condensates can be regarded as superfluids, and not all superfluids are Bose–Einstein condensates.
 Even when superfluidity and condensation co-occur, their magnitudes are not linked: at low temperature, liquid helium has a large superfluid fraction but a low condensate fraction; while a weakly interacting BEC, with almost unity condensate fraction, can display a vanishing superfluid fraction.

 Superfluids have some potential practical uses, such as dissolving substances in a quantum solvent.

 Superfluidity of liquid helium

 Superfluidity was discovered in helium-4 by Pyotr Kapitsa and independently by John F. Allen and Don Misener in 1937.
 Onnes possibly observed the superfluid phase transition on August 2 1911, the same day that he observed superconductivity in mercury.
 It has since been described through phenomenology and microscopic theories.
+Only Kapitza received the Nobel Prize for this discovery.
+The accepted macroscopic theory of superfluidity in helium-4 was developed by Lev Landau in 1941.
+[L. D. Landau, J. Phys.
+USSR 5, 71 (1941), "The Theory Of Superfluidity In Helium II".]
+Landau received the Nobel Prize for this work in 1962.

 In liquid helium-4, the superfluidity occurs at far higher temperatures than it does in helium-3.
 Each atom of helium-4 is a boson particle, by virtue of its integer spin.
 A helium-3 atom is a fermion particle; it can form bosons only by pairing with another particle like itself, which occurs at much lower temperatures.
 The discovery of superfluidity in helium-3 was the basis for the award of the 1996 Nobel Prize in Physics.
 This process is similar to the electron pairing in superconductivity.